Disclosure: This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #FeedDogsPurina #CollectiveBias

 Be sure to bring an adequate supply of any medicine your pet might need.
 A permanent form of identification, such as a microchip, is also a great idea.
 If you’re traveling to areas with cooler weather, throw in a jacket or two to keep your dog cozy and warm throughout the trip.

-Traveling with your pet is a rewarding experience, as long as you’ve planned accordingly.
-Do you have any upcoming vacations planned with your pets?
+Traveling with your pet can be a rewarding experience, as long as you’ve planned accordingly.
+Do you have any upcoming trips planned with your pets?!
 Tell me all about them below!